National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 Because N3C is multi-site, it can be difficult to collaborate with researchers of different backgrounds from different sites.
 [Domain Teams](https://covid.cd2h.org/domain-teams) exist to alleviate this difficulty.
 Some collaboration examples could be collecting pilot data for grant submission, sharing methodology and cohort logic, or learning how to use tools for large-scale data like machine learning.

-For example, let’s say your institution recently signed the DUA and you have some questions about the relationship between rurality and COVID treatments.
+For example, let's say your institution recently signed the DUA and you have some questions about the relationship between rurality and COVID treatments.
 When you look at the list of Domain Teams, you find that there is one focused on rural health.
 You can contact the Domain Team and attend the next meeting.
 At the meeting, you can find out whether your questions are already part of an existing project within the Domain Team, or if a new project should be created.